-57.3.
+56.3.
 Changes in the calculation of portfolio risk provisions

 Based on the ongoing model improvement framework at the Bank, updates are performed regularly to make sure that the latest available information is considered.
-In 2023 a refinement/recalibration of all segments and sub-subsidiaries was performed.
+In 2024 a refinement/recalibration of all segments and sub-subsidiaries was performed.
 The changes included a prolongation of timeseries with more recent available data used for calculation of PDs, a reassessment of the quantitative staging thresholds and an update of the macro forecasts to reflect latest available information.
-In addition, an empirically based LGD model was developed and introduced in the retail area.
-The Bank included data on direct collection process costs in developing LGD parameters.

 IFRS9 PD Models were developed using all methodological prudency, following internal governance.
 They were validated and shown adequate results.
-Nevertheless, in the current macro-economic environment, a significant release of provisions is not deemed appropriate.